valeria-va/ROS2_rUBot_mecanum_ws/Documentation/01_rUBot_setup.md

 When the real robot is plugged on, the docker-compose.yaml service is executed and the rUBot is ready to be controlled within the TheConstruct environment.

+- Using a PC connected to the same network
+  - connect with robot within ssh using VScode
+  - review the running containers
+  - Attach a new VScode window on the Limo container
+  - to see the ros topics type
+    ````shell
+    source /limo_entrypoint-v3.sh
+    ros2 topic list
+    ````
+- Using the TheConstruct RRL service
+  - Install the robot on your account (this is already done for you)
+  - Connect to the robot and type in a new terminal
+    ````shell
+    ros2 topic list
+    ````

 ### **2.2.
 Setup the LIMO robot**

 The commercial LIMO robot is based on: